cwkosman/cherin-food-blog/content/recipes/fluffy-sourdough-pancakes.md

 Prepare the night before or 12 hours prior to use.

 Remove 1 cup of sourdough starter and combine in large bowl with 2 cups flour, 2 Tbsp sugar, and 2 cups of buttermilk (or 2 cups regular milk plus 2 Tbsp yogurt).
-Stir until mixture is consistent.
+Stir until just thoroughly mixed.

 Cover and let rest at a cool temperature for 12 hours, or overnight.

 **Pancakes**